craftcms/docs/docs/5.x/extend/updating-plugins.md

 #### Nested Elements

-_We’re still working on this section!
-Check out the [Matrix field’s implementation](repo:craftcms/cms/blob/5.0/src/fields/Matrix.php), if you’re curious how we’re using the new `craft\elements\NestedElementManager` class._
+If you’re curious how we’re using the new `craft\elements\NestedElementManager` class, check out the [Matrix field’s implementation](repo:craftcms/cms/blob/5.0/src/fields/Matrix.php), or the [CKEditor field](repo:craftcms/ckeditor)’s use of `craft\base\ElementContainerFieldInterface`.

 ### Field Types